impeccableai/axii-examples/tasks/tfboard/README.md

 # Tensorboard test
 ## Description
-This script demonstrates the use of Tensorboard by logging the sine function values for 100 steps.
-If a logging directory is provided, the script will create a Tensorboard file writer and log the sine values.
+This Task demonstrates the use of Tensorboard by logging the sine function values for 100 steps.
+If a logging directory is provided, the Task will create a Tensorboard file writer and log the sine values.
 Additionally, it writes a string "so ML, much AI" to the output model file.

 ## Inputs
 None